danisss9/easy-file-picker/README.md

 ### GetFiles

 Shows a system file dialog where the user can select multiple files and returns them.
-Returns empty array if no file is selected.
+Returns an empty array if no file is selected.

 ```js
 function getFiles(options?: FilePickerOptions): Promise<File[]>